buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, your humble founder of the Shitcoin Society.

-Here at the Shitcoin Society our goal is to build the world's greatest fundraising platform for your shitty crypto project.
+The Shitcoin Society is your ultimate partner for your next tokenization and/or crypto projects.
+We offer full-stack web and app development services, directly integrated with our token launch platform.

-### Get involved
+### Get started with the Shitcoin Society

-We're currently in the pre-alpha testing phase and always on the lookout for people with big ideas that won't work.
+We're currently in pre-alpha testing and looking for people with interesting ideas.
 Do you consider yourself a visionary?
 Or even a developer?
 Let's get in touch!
 [Send an email](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit a project.

 Oh, and of course make sure to sign up on https://www.shitcoinsociety.com

-See you at the launch party 🚀🥳
+See you at the party 🚀🥳

 ## Open Source